VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/webcompute 7a10c41801914e6faa5a6cc1b1ef0b77.md

-Note: Newest version of database specifes non-planar graphs, but older versions do have some planar graphs Origin Notes: Instances of graphs uploaded to Crossing Number Web Compute, attributed to  M. Chimani, T. Wiedera. http://crossings.uos.de/cr-proof-system-paper. graph features handled: known crossing number, nonplanar Graph features in papers: 1
+Note: Newest version of database specifes non-planar graphs, but older versions do have some planar graphs Origin Notes: Instances of graphs uploaded to Crossing Number Web Compute, attributed to  M. Chimani, T. Wiedera. http://crossings.uos.de/cr-proof-system-paper. graph features handled: known crossing number, nonplanar Graph features in papers: generic
 Originally found at: https://tcs.uos.de/doku.php?id=research/cr
 Size: 3-112 nodes, 3-366 edges
 Number of Graphs: 507
-Appeared in years: 1
+Appeared in years: 2016
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No